lammypi/lammypi/README.md

 Hi, I’m Liv!

-I'm a UX researcher interested in applying data science to UX data.
-There's a large variety of data floating around in companies that UX teams can make use of, so it's my goal to find that data, gather as much knowledge as possible from it, and share it with my colleagues.
+I'm a UX researcher interested in applying data science to UX data, and a student in Georgia Tech's OMSA program.

+As a researcher, I realize there's a large variety of data floating around in companies that UX teams can make use of, so it's my goal to find that data, gather as much knowledge as possible from it, and share it with my colleagues.

-You may notice that the repositories are a bit sparse.
+You may notice that my repositories are a bit sparse.
 This is because most of my learning and experimentation is done via my job, and so I cannot share entire notebooks without violating my terms of employment.
-Simply put- it takes me a bit of time to make sure my work samples lack any identifying content.
+Simply put- it takes me a bit of time to spin up projects that resemble what I do at my job, or to identify interesting ones that help me expand my skills.

 As you're looking at my GitHub, please keep in mind that I am not a data analyst or data scientist. __I have never claimed that, and I will never claim that.__ I simply understand that there is a lot more data available to UX teams than they might realize, and I want to develop the skills to help my teams get the most out of that data.